atkaper/oracle-forms-standalone-runner/README.md

 To activate this override option, add one or more system properties like this: "-Dlocalfile_*=...", where the * can be replaced by anything unique (numbers or texts).
-Value is in format:  PATHREGEX:LOCALFILE or PATHREGEX:LOCALFILE:CONTENTTYPE where PATHREGEX is a regex pattern to match the original target path, and LOCALFILE is a local file path for the file to use, and the optional CONTENTTYPE is the content-type to return for the file.
+Value is in format:  URLREGEX:LOCALFILE or URLREGEX:LOCALFILE:CONTENTTYPE where URLREGEX is a regex pattern to match the original target path+querystring, and LOCALFILE is a local file path for the file to use, and the optional CONTENTTYPE is the content-type to return for the file.

 Example system property:

 ```
--Dlocalfile_1=".*Registry.dat:MyRegistry.dat:text/plain"
+-Dlocalfile_1=".*Registry.dat.*:MyRegistry.dat:text/plain"
 ```

-The PATHREGEX source match is done against the original requested URL path (excluding a possible query string).
+The URLREGEX source match is done against the original requested URL path+querystring.

 This override was a feature request by Bogdan.
 He provided me with an example for adding a color profile:
 Creating a custom color scheme should work by adding these keys with your own values in the local Registry.dat file.